AdaCore/spark2014/docs/lrm/source/packages.rst

       ...
    end P.Pub;

-   --  State abstractions of P.Priv, A and B, plus
-   --  the concrete variable X, are split up among
-   --  two state abstractions within P.Pub, R and S with P.Pub;
+   --  State abstractions of P.Priv, A and B, plus the concrete variable X, --  are split up among two state abstractions within P.Pub, R and S. with P.Pub;
    private package P.Priv --  private unit
      with Abstract_State => ((A with Part_Of => P.Pub.R),